climate-tech-handbook/climate-tech-handbook/docs/solution-plant-rich-diets.md

 2. There is a need for more research and development in the area in order to improve plant-based diets and make them more accessible to people.
 3. There is a need for more government support in the form of policies and regulations that encourage plant-based diets.

-Some of the companies and organizations that have been at the forefront of this solution are Impossible Foods, Beyond Meat, and the Plant Based Foods Association.

 ## Challenges Ahead